mrtnoshad/process_mining/V2/readme.md

 ### Description of the arguments:

-\textbf{dataframe:} the event log data in the format of a dataframe.
+dataframe: the event log data in the format of a dataframe.
 The columns of the data should be as follows:

 * A column for the user id (specified in user_id_column)